A One-Day Solo Personal Retreat

 It feels too indulgent.

-I can’t deal with all of the logistics of finding the place to stay, figuring out what to do, etc.
+I can’t deal with all the logistics of finding the place to stay, figuring out what to do, etc.

-I just don’t know where to start.
+I don’t know where to start.

 One of the most-asked questions I get is, "Kimberly, do I have to go away for several days to do a personal retreat?
 Can’t I just do one at home?”